Admissions Procedures

 Transfer students may apply for either fall or spring admission (with certain program-specific exceptions listed below).
 The admissions committee reviews transfer applications once they are complete.
 Completed applications for the spring term are reviewed starting in late October; applications for the fall term are reviewed beginning in February (after prior fall term grades are received).
 Students are advised to apply as early as possible to be considered for their program of choice.

-The recommended deadline for fall entry is April 1.
-The recommended deadline for spring entry is November 15.
+The recommended application deadline for fall entry is April 1.
+The recommended application deadline for spring entry is November 15.
 Additional application deadline information:

 • BS in Radiologic Sciences: March 1